 The job involves ongoing maintenance to the website graphics.

 Logo designs Below is a number of logos that have been created for clients in a freelance or in-house capacity.
-Most of the logos have been sketched out and created in CS Illustrator with further effects if required added in CS Photoshop.
+Most of the logos have been sketched out and created in CC Illustrator with further effects if required added in CC Photoshop.

 Social Care Superheroes This project for social care recruitment within LBBD included creating artwork and video to raise awareness of the vacancies.